scrabblethecat/SublimeLineMessages/README.md

 Configuration
 -------------

-Update your configuration to point at your pylint executable, like so:
+Update your configuration to point at your tool executables, like so:

 ```
 {